Jiří Janák

-Jiří Janák (born August 1, 1983 in Olomouc) is a Czech auto racing driver.
+Jiří Janák (born August 1, 1983 in Olomouc) is a Czech former auto racing driver.

 Career

 Janák began competing in the Czech Skoda Octavia Cup in 2003.
 He progressed to win the series in 2005 and 2006.

-In 2005 he competed in selected rounds of the Megane Trophy Eurocup.
-In 2006 he competed in the first round of the World Touring Car Championship for Československý Motorsport.
+In 2005, Janák competed in selected rounds of the Megane Trophy Eurocup.
+In 2006, he competed in the first round of the World Touring Car Championship for Československý Motorsport.
 He also competed in the Porsche Carrera Cup Germany in 2006.

-In 2007 Janák began competing in the Porsche Supercup alongside his Carrera Cup Germany campaign, and currently competes in both series.
+In 2007, Janák began competing in the Porsche Supercup alongside his Carrera Cup Germany campaign, and currently competes in both series.